dodyg/practical-aspnetcore/README.md

-# 306 samples for ASP.NET Core 2.1, 2.2, 3.0 and 3.1-Preview3 fundamentals (updated almost daily - except during Summer)
+# 306 samples for ASP.NET Core 3.1

 All the samples in this branch will be converted to ASP.NET Core 3.1.